Choosing the Perfect Electric Heaters for Tiny Homes and RVs

 A discrete, kickspace heater installs under cabinets; a kitchen island is an ideal central location (1000 watts).
 Requires a separate thermostat.

-This smart heater uses up to 30% less energy with automatically adjusting wattage and fan speed; it features a built-in digital thermostat and Night/Away button to pre-set a secondary lower temperature (1000 watts).
+This smart heater uses up to 30% less energy by automatically adjusting wattage and fan speed; it features a built-in digital thermostat and a Night/Away button to pre-set a secondary lower temperature (1000 watts).

 A stylish stainless-steel front, this compact heater provides gentle, even and quiet heat (1000 watts) and an easy-to-use on/off switch.